Biocomputing-Teaching/Biomolecular-Interactions/practical/P02/README.md

-# Protein-protein Docking with pyDock
+# Protein-protein Docking with LightDock

 ## Introduction